sciactive/pnotify/README.md

 Utility Functions
 =================

+* `PNotify.reload(root)` - Reinitialize PNotify.
+PNotify, in a browser, is initialized with window as the root.
+Returns the created PNotify object.
 * `PNotify.removeAll()` - Remove all notices.
 * `PNotify.removeStack(stack)` - Remove all the notices in a stack.
 * `PNotify.positionAll(animate)` - Reposition the notices, optionally animating their movement.